Connect to Context Handler with SAML 2.0

 2. Click Update

-3. Go to the top of the SAML 2.0 up-party
+3. Go to the top of the SAML 2.0 authentication method

-5. The SP-metadata is used to configure the Context Handler user system (DK: brugervendt system).
+5. The SP-metadata URL is used to configure a Context Handler user system (DK: brugervendt system).

 2 - Then go to the Context Handler administration portal